i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/index.md

 Synchronize persons and groups of persons
 -----------------------------------------

 Since version 1.15 persons and groups of persons can be synchronized from LDAP/AD.
 Thereby the persons become members of the group assigned to them in Directory.
-As long as the group is also found with the configured filter.
+As long as the group is also found with the configured filter.<br>
 Prerequisite is that the user with whom the command is executed also has supervisor rights on the categories ("Group memberships" and "Person groups > Members") and supervisor rights on the object types ("Persons" and "Person groups").

 [![Synchronize persons and groups of persons](../../assets/images/en/automation-and-integration/ldap/2-ldap.png)](../../assets/images/en/automation-and-integration/ldap/2-ldap.png)